-T q65 makes clear to the staff his or her expectations for meeting instructional goals.

-- T g66 communicates a clear vision for this school. - T q67 understands how children learn. - T q68 sets high standards for student learning. - T q74 participates in instructional planning with teams of teachers. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+- T q60 makes clear to the staff their expectations for meeting instructional goals. - T q61 understands how children learn. - T q62 sets high standards for student learning. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree

 Please mark the extent to which you disagree or agree with each of the following.
 The principal/assistant principal(s) at this school...